LightAN21/Algorithm-Tools/graph/README.md

 * A spanning tree of a graph is a spanning subgraph that is a tree.

 # The graph abstract data type (ADT)
 The graph ADT defines two types: Vertex and Edge.
+(See reference [1])

 It also provides two list types for storing lists of vertices and edges, called VertexList and EdgeList, respectively.